guptaji0358/Typing-Speed-Checker/README.md

 Handles:

-- Visual keyboard rendering
+- Visual keyboard layout
-- Key highlighting system
+- Key highlighting

 ---

 # 📄 Offline Paragraph File

-The project includes a fallback paragraph file:
+The project includes a fallback text file:

 TYPING_MASTER_PARAGRAPH.txt

-This file contains typing text used when the API cannot fetch words.
+This file is used when the API cannot fetch words.

 Example content:

-Third paragraph.
-Nisl purus in mollis nunc sed id semper risus.
-Ipsum a arcu cursus vitae congue mauris rhoncus aenean.
-Ridiculus mus mauris vitae ultricies leo integer malesuada nunc.
+Typing practice improves speed and accuracy.
+Consistent training helps develop keyboard muscle memory.

 ---

-# ⚠️ FileNotFoundError Solution
+# ⚠️ ModuleNotFoundError / FileNotFoundError Fix

-If you see an error like:
+If you see errors like:

-FileNotFoundError: [Errno 2] No such file or directory
+ModuleNotFoundError

+or

+FileNotFoundError

-It means the program cannot find the offline paragraph file.
+it usually means Python cannot find the project files.

-### Solution
+### ✔ Correct Solution

-Create the file:

-RawDataoftxt/TYPING_MASTER_PARAGRAPH.txt

-and place any paragraph text inside it.

-Example:

-Typing practice improves typing speed and accuracy.
-Regular practice helps develop keyboard muscle memory.
+Make sure **all project files are placed in the same folder**.

+TypingMaster
+│
+├── 41_TYPING_MASTER.py
+├── TYPING_MASTER_SPEED_CHECKER_API_WORDS.py
+├── TYPING_MASTER_SPEED_CHECKER_TYPING_LOGIC.py
+├── TYPING_MASTER_SPEED_CHECKER_UI.py
+├── TYPING_MASTTER_SPEED_CHECKER_KEYBOARD_UI.py
+└── TYPING_MASTER_PARAGRAPH.txt

+### ❌ Do NOT modify Python paths

+You do **not need code like this**:

+import sys
+sys.path.append("some_folder")

+Keeping all files in **one folder** is the recommended setup.

 ---